brainbuz/String-Validator/String-Validator-Common/README.md

 # VERSION

-version 1.00
+version 1.01

 # DESCRIPTION

 A base module for use in creating new String Validators.

-# NAME

-String::Validator::Common - Routines shared by String::Validator Modules.

 # String::Validator::Common Methods and Usage

+## Public Methods

+The Following Methods are meant to be provided by sublcasses as Public Methods: **IsValid, IsNotValid, Errstr, Errcnt, String**.

+## Semi-Private Methods

+The remaining methods are meant for use within subclasses of String::Validator::Common.
+They are not preceded with \_ characters because they are being exposed from SVC to the inheriting class.

 ## new

-Modules Using String Validator Common use its' new method and then extend the attributes in their own new methods.
+Modules Using String Validator Common extend the attributes in their own new methods.

     use String::Validator::Common;
     sub new {